 Marlboro College Graduate School of Brattleboro serves as the lead agency.
 Other partners include the Vermont Community Foundation, Common Good Vermont, SerVermont, United Ways of Vermont, and the United Ways of Addison, Chittenden, Lamoille and Windham Counties.

 The Showcase was an interactive "round robin."
 Non-profit teams prepared a poster depicting their own organization’s work on one step of the RBA framework, or a particular challenge or success in adopting and implementing RBA.
-The guests circulated among the presenters viewing the posters while learning of the challenges and rewards of integrating RBA into programs as well as of real-life examples of RBA in process.

 For further information about Benchmarks for a Better Vermont or its Results-Based Accountability Institute contact Kate Jellema at firstname.lastname@example.org.